 A few hours later, I awoke to the sound of my name being called.

-Still half asleep and wiping the cobwebs out of my eyes, I notice a nurse standing there holding what looked like a wee alien.
+Still half asleep and wiping the cobwebs out of my eyes, I notice a nurse holding what looked like a wee alien.

 Still trying to clear my head, I heard her say, “Congratulations, Mr. Johns, you’re the proud father of a new baby….”